Rida al-Tubuly

 Rida Ahmed al-Tubuly (رضا الطبولي Riḍā aṭ-Ṭubūlī; born 1967, also Reda, Al-Tubuly, Al Tubuly, al-Tabuly) is a Libyan pharmacologist and activist.
 She teaches at the University of Tripoli as a professor of pharmacology.
 She is an activist for equality and has campaigned to implement United Nations Security Council Resolution 1325.
 She was selected as one of the BBC 100 Women in 2019.

 Early life and education

 Al-Tubuly first encountered gender discrimination at the age of five, when she wasn't allowed to accompany her brothers playing outside.
 Al-Tubuly studied at the University of Warsaw, and graduated with a Master's degree in 1987.
 She moved to the United Kingdom for her graduate studies, earning a doctoral degree in pharmacology at Imperial College London in 1997.
 She has also earned a Master of Laws in international human rights law the University of Essex.

 Research

 As well as being a professor of pharmacology at the University of Tripoli, al-Tubuly served as Head of Medicine Registration at the Libyan Ministry of Health.
-In this capacity she acted as a mediator between the World Health Organization and Libya.